mel-project/little-book-of-mil/src/chapter_3.md

 ```

 An expression can be embedded within the if statement directly because
-arguments are evaluated first, and the result of (+ 1 0) will just be a 1 on
+arguments are evaluated first, and the result of (+ 1 0) will just be a 1.

+#### Language Comments
-the stack.
-Since MelVM doesn't have native boolean, a 0 as u256 is considered
+Since MelVM doesn't have a native boolean, a 0 as u256 is considered
-false for logical functions, and other u256 value to be true.
+false for logical functions, and other u256 values to be true.

 Under the hood, the if expression just expands to break-if-equal-to-zero (Bez)
 and Jmp logic.